XC1a/ProMiSE/README.md

 ./emulator-freechips.rocketchip.system-RoccExampleConfig-debug +max-cycles=100000000 +verbose --vcd=test.vcd ./tests/test.riscv### 7.1.
 Software Preparation
 ```

 **NOTE**  (1) If you get only java runtime errors when compiling the emulator make, check the Chisel code, and be sure to use all variables after they are defined!
-(2) The simulation of the C program, can not malloc too large a memory space such as a [1024 * 64], will cause inexplicable errors.
+(2) The simulation of the C program, can not malloc too large a memory space, such as a [1024 * 64], will cause inexplicable errors.

 # 7. Hardware Implementation

-Following to Section 4 to generate the bitstream, and download into the FPGA.
+Following Section 4 to generate the bitstream, and download it into the FPGA.
 After this, insert the SD card with Linux system into the FPGA board, and reboot the system.
 You should be able to see the system booting.

 Following Section 5 to generated **(1) program execution files** + **(2) inst_bin.txt** + **(3) cfitable(for CFI)/dfi_rds_file (for DFI) + 4. rdebug/rdebug (used to read the debug information)**.
-Put the files such as binaries you want inside the Linux system’s root folders (following Section 3.3, if the file sizes are not large).
+Put the files, such as binaries you want, inside the Linux system’s root folders (following Section 3.3, if the file sizes are not large).
 Then, compile Linux system and load it inside an SD card.

 If the files you want to run are large, please use another SD card to store them, and mount this SD card after the Linux system completes the boot (so you need to prepare two SD cards, one for linux system, the other for programs).

-Everytime you execute the program, you can execute `rdebug` to read the debug information.
+Every time you execute the program, you can execute `rdebug` to read the debug information.